 Because it involves people’s working lives, the implementation process can be emotive.
 In our case, as it was coupled with pay and grading activity, some colleagues were sceptical.
 We had to ensure that everyone understood the need for the assessment, and the benefits it would bring to individuals, teams and the company.
 We also had to communicate how it could be used for targeted development opportunities and capability plans.

-The exercise provided a real focus for personal development conversations.
+The exercise provided a real focus for individual’s personal development conversations.
 It gave people the opportunity to think about career development and the types of roles that could be achieved through specific learning paths.

 Reactions to the process were varied, as you would expect when assessing people’s capabilities and competencies.
 Where individuals and team leaders understood and bought into effective performance management, the process was a lot smoother.